 Quantity | 6 single doses |

 The premium choice for flea treatment in cats goes to Revolution Plus Topical Solution for Cats.
-This topical medication not only takes care of fleas but is also effective against ear mites, roundworms, hookworms, and for the prevention of heartworms.
+This topical medication not only takes care of fleas but is also effective against ear mites, roundworms, and hookworms and for the prevention of heartworms.

-Revolution Plus is suitable for cats and kittens eight weeks of age or older and there are two different options for weight ranges.
-This is a topical solution that is easy to apply and dries very quickly, which is very convenient for everyone in the household.
+Revolution Plus is suitable for cats and kittens 8 weeks of age or older, and there are two different options for weight ranges.
+This is a topical solution that is easy to apply and dries quickly, which is very convenient for everyone in the household.

 This is a more expensive option that is available via prescription only.
-You will want to discuss possible side effects with your veterinarian, as this is not labeled safe for pregnant or nursing cats and can result in symptoms such as anorexia and lethargy.
+You will want to discuss possible side effects with your veterinarian, as this is not labeled safe for pregnant or nursing cats and can result in side effects like anorexia and lethargy.

-Revolution Plus is a great choice for owners that wish to combat all parasites under the supervision of a veterinarian.
+Revolution Plus is a great choice for owners who wish to combat all parasites under the supervision of a veterinarian.

 Form | Tablet |